alexli888/a3-AlexLi/README.md

 Instead of Render, host your site on a different service. ( 5 pts)
 - For this technical achievment I chose Vercel to host my website.
 However, as you can see in the top of the README, I still have render as my primary website submission, why?
 Well that is because I ran into some issues with Vercel that I will now explain.
 Take this website I host: https://a3-alex-li-2f8g.vercel.app/.
 It may seem all good, as its deployed, connected to MongoDB, but it skips the 'login' page whereas on Render it does start on the login page.
 I tried to make it start at login page but to no avail.
 A positive about Vercel, is that personally, I found it easier work with given that I have used Vercel many times before, and I have vercel application on github, so deploying is very easy, until it doesnt work like in this situation.
 Overall, I will prefer Vercel, if it works, so if I were to give a recommendation, I will say try Vercel first, then if its not working, use Render.

+- **Technical Achievement 2** (5 pts)
+I got 100% on all 4 lighthouse tests!!!!!!
+Check the repo for the .pdf results

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: ( 5 pts)